mparusinski/OSXDeviceMapper/README.md

-This tool was created to enable compilation without having XCode running, which is quite useful when running an OS X virtual machine, a browser, a fancy code editor, a terminal and iTunes and system memory becomes scarces.
+This tool was created to enable compilation without having XCode running, which is quite useful when running an OS X virtual machine, a browser, a fancy code editor, a terminal and iTunes and system memory becomes scarce.
 The tool also verify the Kext is properly linked and verifies it is loadable.
 In other words it goes further than compiling using XCode.

 Syntax: